Radiation Therapy for Prostate CancerSkip to the navigation

 Radiation therapy is used for:

-- Cancer that has not spread in generally healthy men who are younger than 70.
+- Cancer that has not spread in men over 70.

 - Cancer that has spread to the bones, is not getting better with hormonal treatment, and is causing pain.